 In the last few years, an industry which already moved at breakneck speed has picked up the pace again.
 Certain skills once considered niche have risen to the forefront with the rise of the DevOps and cloud culture.
 Everyone needs to be prepared to meet this challenge head-on or face irrelevance.

 A good example of building a core set of skills might be the following.
-If you are a developer whose core skill is Java then a good idea might be to branch out into Scala, a functional programming language that runs on the JVM which is definitely up and coming, there are already a wealth of jobs demanding these skills and you might be surprised at the level up your career could take.
-Likewise, a person who is primarily focused on C# but wants to get to Scala could pick up F# to learn about functional programming, and after the core concept is understood transition over to Java (which isn’t that different from C#) and then Scala, low and behold you now have: Net, Java, F# and Scala this makes you much more employable.
+If you are a developer whose core skill is Java then a good idea might be to branch out into Scala, a genreal purpose programming language, that allows functional programming style, that runs on the JVM which is definitely up and coming, there are already a wealth of jobs demanding these skills and you might be surprised at the level up your career could take.
+Likewise, a person who is primarily focused on C# but wants to get to Scala could pick up F# to learn about the functional programming aspects, and after the core concept is understood transition over to Java (which isn’t that different from C#) and then Scala, low and behold you now have: Net, Java, F# and Scala this makes you much more employable.

 All of this will need to be done either in time your employer allocates for self-learning OR you are going to need to learn it yourself.
 There are various online resources e.g. This course here on pluralsight, sure you are going to need a subscription, but it’s not expensive and in the end its investment in your career.
 I say again we can no longer be the “Java guy” or a “C# guy” in fact it was always a bit of a misnomer anyway, instead say you are a Developer who specialises in Java technologies, this is very different from someone who just writes Java code and knows all the libraries, and ditto for any other type of technologist.